Drouin, Victoria: Community

-Drouin holds an annual Ficofolia Festival.
+Drouin holds an annual Ficifolia Festival.
 Ficifolia are the flowering gum trees which occur throughout the town.
-This celebration includes the town gathering in the main street of Drouin and watching the local schools and participating businesses showcase who they are and what they do.
+The celebration includes the town gathering in the main street of Drouin to watch local schools and participating businesses showcase who they are and what they do.
 Every year there is a theme which participants in the festival are encouraged to incorporate into their float or costumes.
 The participants of the parade begin from the Drouin Football Oval, through the main street, and finish at Drouin Civic Park.
 Here, the town continues its celebration with bands playing in the park, food trucks, rides, market stalls, and finishes with a movie in the park and fireworks.

-The town has a soccer team, Drouin Dragons Soccer Club, playing in the Gippsland Soccer League.
+The town has an Australian rules football team playing in the Gippsland Football League, and a soccer team, Drouin Dragons Soccer Club, playing in the Gippsland Soccer League.

-The town has an Australian rules football team playing in the Gippsland Football League.

-Drouin has a picnic horse-racing club, the Drouin Picnic Racing Club, which holds two race meetings a year with the Drouin Cup on Boxing Day (26 December).
-The racecourse is set on a golf course.
+Drouin has a picnic horse-racing club, the Drouin Picnic Racing Club, which holds two race meetings a year, including the Drouin Cup on Boxing Day (26 December).
+The race track traverses part of the Drouin Golf & Country Club course.

 Golfers play at the Drouin Golf and Country Club on Mcglones Road.

 Since 1989, Drouin's sister city has been Barrhead, Alberta, Canada.